 The team has not conceded more than two goals in regulation time in 8 of their last 10 World Championship games.

-At least five goals have been scored in regulation time in 8 of Sweden's last 11 World Championship matches.
+At least five goals have been scored in regulation time in 8 of the last 11 World Championship games involving Sweden.

 Denmark

-The Danes suffered a heavy 0-7 defeat in their last match against Switzerland.
-In the past game, Denmark was outshot by their opponents, but the team finished the match evenly with the Swiss in penalty minutes (10:10).
+The Danes suffered a heavy defeat in their last match against Switzerland, losing 0-7.
+In the game, Denmark was outshot by their opponents, but they ended the match level with the Swiss in penalty minutes (10:10).

-The loss in the last match was Denmark's first in their last six World Championship games.
+The loss in the last match was Denmark's first defeat in six World Championship games.

-- Denmark has not scored more than two goals in regulation time in 5 of their last 6 World Championship head-to-head encounters.
+- Denmark has not scored more than two goals in regulation time in 5 of their last 6 head-to-head World Championship meetings.

-- The team has won 5 of their last 6 World Championship matches (1 via shootout).
+- The team has won 5 of their last 6 World Championship games (1 in a shootout).

-- At least six goals have been scored by the end of three periods in 6 of Denmark's last 8 World Championship games.
+- At least six goals have been scored over three periods in 6 of Denmark's last 8 World Championship games.

 Sweden vs. Denmark: Match Prediction

-In the upcoming match, neither team will want to give up the victory easily.
-Sweden is effectively utilizing their offensive potential: the team has scored at least four goals by the end of three periods in 7 of their last 10 World Championship games.
-Such high scoring is also noted in most head-to-head encounters between Sweden and Denmark: at least four goals have been scored in 12 of their last 14 World Championship meetings in regulation time.
+In the upcoming match, neither team will want to give up victory easily.
+Sweden effectively utilizes their attacking potential: the team has scored at least four goals over three periods in 7 of their last 10 World Championship games.
+Such high scoring is also noted in most head-to-head encounters between Sweden and Denmark: at least four goals have been scored in 12 of the last 14 head-to-head meetings at the World Championship in regulation time.

-Denmark has something to counter their opponent with, as the team does not just sit back defensively and effectively executes sharp attacks: the Danes have scored at least two goals in 6 of their last 8 World Championship games in regulation time.
-It is also worth noting that in most head-to-head World Championship encounters, the teams have played quite productively: at least six goals have been scored in 11 of their last 13 meetings in regulation time.
+Denmark has something to counter their opponent with, as the team does not "sit back" in defense and executes sharp attacks well: the Danes have scored at least two goals in 6 of their last 8 World Championship matches in regulation time.
+It is also worth noting that in most head-to-head World Championship meetings, the teams have played quite productively: at least six goals have been scored in 11 of the last 13 head-to-head encounters at the World Championship in regulation time.

-I anticipate an open game with plenty of exciting moments.
+I expect an open game with plenty of exciting moments.
 My prediction: Total over 5.5 goals